-It’s that time of year and Florida residents and visitors looking to catch a glimpse of the largest reptile in North America will enjoy abundant viewing opportunities.
-But do so at a safe distance and preferably with an expert tour guide.
-According to the Florida Fish and Wildlife Commission (FWC),
+It’s that time of year and Florida residents and visitors looking to catch a glimpse of the largest reptile in North America will find abundant viewing opportunities.
+Increases in alligator sightings are common at this time of year, during courtship and mating season.
+But keep a safe distance and if you're looking to get a little closer, it's best to seek out an expert tour guide.

 “The American alligator is a conservation success story.
 Florida has a healthy and stable alligator population, which is estimated at 1.3 million alligators of every size.
-They are an important part of Florida’s wetlands, but should be regarded with caution and respect.”
+They are an important part of Florida’s wetlands, but should be regarded with caution and respect” according to Florida Fish & Wildlife Conservation Commission (FWC).

 When the air and water temperatures start to warm so do the body temps of these ectothermic animals.
 Alligators control their body temperature by basking in the sun so now is the time to see them in area wetlands, ponds and brackish environments.

-Never feed alligators – it’s dangerous and illegal.
-There is a popular saying “a fed alligator is a dead alligator.”
-It’s not far from the truth.
-Feeding this normally shy and standoffish animal conditions them to associate people with food.
-The last thing you want is an accidental close encounter with a gator that’s less afraid of you than you are of him.
+Follow the Rules Never feed alligators – it’s dangerous and illegal.
+Remember that in many cases, a fed gator is a dead gator.
+Feeding this normally standoffish animal conditions them to associate people with food.
+The last thing you want is an accidental close encounter with a gator that’s less afraid of you than you are of it.
 This puts you at risk of injury and almost always results in the animal having to be removed and often killed in the process.
-Of course, pets should always be kept on a leash and guarded carefully around any body of fresh or brackish water.
+Pets should be kept on a leash and guarded carefully around any body of fresh or brackish water.
 Alligators are masters of camouflage even in a few inches from the shoreline.
 Although their diet typically consists of aquatic animals such as turtles and fish or small mammals like rodents or rabbits, large adults both male and female are highly territorial.
 Most attacks involving unintended prey such as dogs or people are typically the result of this instinct.